DeeNA95/trading_bot/README.md

 # Reinforcement Learning Trading Bot for Binance Futures

-An advanced reinforcement learning agent for algorithmic trading on Binance Futures, designed for crypto market trading with a focus on BTC/USDT.
+An advanced reinforcement learning agent for algorithmic trading on Binance Futures, designed for crypto market trading.

 ## Features